upnextinc/upnext/README.md

 <details>
   <summary><b>I'm getting sent to a Google Meet error page</b></summary>
   This was fixed in Up Next version 1.0.0.
-Get the latest version in the [App Store](https://itunes.apple.com/us/app/up-next/id1355117041?ls=1&mt=12).</details>
+Get the latest version in the <a href="https://itunes.apple.com/us/app/up-next/id1355117041?ls=1&mt=12">App Store</a>.</details>

 <details>
   <summary><b>Keyboard shortcuts don't work</b></summary>
   Other apps may be using the same keyboard shortcut.
 You can customize shortcuts as of version 1.0.0 (Pro users only).
-Get the latest version in the [App Store](https://itunes.apple.com/us/app/up-next/id1355117041?ls=1&mt=12).</details>
+Get the latest version in the <a href="https://itunes.apple.com/us/app/up-next/id1355117041?ls=1&mt=12">App Store</a>.</details>

 <details>
   <summary><b>The countdown time is wrong/frozen</b></summary>